 Waiver of Authorization may be requested to use or disclose PHI for research purposes if obtaining a signed Authorization is not feasible.
 An agreement must be in place with the HIPAA covered entity from which the records will be reviewed and written approval from the covered entity must be submitted with the IRB application.
 The WVSOM IRB has the authority to approve Waivers of Authorization.
 Often, a HIPAA Waiver of Authorization is approvable if a Waiver of Informed Consent is approvable.
-In order to request HIPAA Waiver of Authorization, explaining why the use or disclosure of PHI involves no more than minimal risk to the privacy of individuals, including:
+In order to request HIPAA Waiver of Authorization, Investigators must provide justification within the IRB application, explaining why the use or disclosure of PHI involves no more than minimal risk to the privacy of individuals, including: